jenkinsci/no-agent-job-purge-plugin/README.md

 # no-agent-job-purge-plugin
 A Jenkins plugin to purge jobs from the build queue if there is no agent available to take it.

-After install the plugin, you can see the "Purge Jobs with Offline Agents" option in dashboard page Uder root actions.
+After installing the plugin, you can see the "Purge Jobs with Offline Agents" option in dashboard page Uder root actions.

 ![](Images/purgejobs.PNG)